OneRedDime/libzet/README.rst

 Usage
 =====
-The libzet library provides functions to parse content and metadata from zettel notes.
-These notes may be in rst or markdown format.
+The libzet library provides functions to parse zettels out of Markdown or RST text formats and manage these zettels on the filesystem.

-Each note must have a title, followed by the content, and then the metadata in yaml format.

-It is still in alpha.
-Many libraries store their metadata at the top of a note but I wanted mine at the bottom.
-I would like to be compatible with each.

 Zettel File Format
 ------------------
 Zettels may be stored in markdown or RST format.
+Each must have a title, followed by the content, and then the metadata in yaml format.
+The metadata is stored at the bottom because metadata blocks can grow quite large.

 Here's an example in markdown.

 ::